TOP RESOURCES FOR ARTISTS

 Check it out here: http://amzn.to/2C6D0eR

-iMac 27: although pricey, it’s the best computer I ever owned.
+iMac 27: although pricey, it’s the best computer I have ever had.
 Powerful enough to run all demanding applications and fast enough thanks to macOS.
 If you need the stationery computer that simply runs fast, get this one

 Check it out here: http://amzn.to/2Ci0ZEn